 - Statement of Purpose: Include a brief statement addressing your interest in health informatics and how you hope to utilize this certificate in your career path

-Per School of Graduate Studies requirements, non-degree-seeking individuals will not be required to provide their Test of English as a Foreign Language (TOEFL).
-However, the program may optionally require the TOEFL for individual students.
+Per School of Graduate Studies requirements, non-degree-seeking individuals will be required to provide their Test of English as a Foreign Language (TOEFL).

 Individuals will be accepted into the program based on the Graduate Committee on Informatics’ review of the personal statement, letters of reference, transcripts, and any supporting documentation required by the School of Graduate Studies.
 Majority vote of acceptance by the committee members will be necessary for admittance.
 Once accepted into the Certificate Program, participants will register for the courses through the student information system.